 Here are a couple of instances of normal living expenses in some Belgian study urban areas:

-- Antwerp: between 780 – 1,230 EUR/month
+Antwerp | 780 – 1,230 EUR/month |

 Food Costs in Belgium

 Apart from securing safe and comfortable accommodation in Belgium, another major expense for students is food.
 The monthly expense for food in Belgium is somewhere between 300 EUR/month to 400EUR.
-It is cheaper to cook your meals than eating out daily so students can visit local supermarkets in the country like Lidl, Aldi, or Colruyt to get everyday essentials and reduce the cost of food in the country.
+It is cheaper to cook your meals than eating out daily so students can visit local supermarkets like Lidl, Aldi, or Colruyt to get everyday essentials and reduce the cost of food in the country.

 While the cost of eating out in Belgium is nearly 24EUR/per meal, it is also a grand experience.
 The country is known for its food delicacies that all international students must try on special occasions.
 There are various cheap restaurants and cafes that students can visit and enjoy the ambience.